WaqarSyed/chai-aur-react/interviewQuestions.md

 ## 55. Why React uses className over class attribute?

 - React uses className attribute over class attribute because class is reserved keyword in JavaScript.
 Using className avoids any confusion and ensures that the attribute will be interpreted as intended.

+## 56. What are fragments ?

+- A fragment is a way to group a list of children without adding extra nodes to the DOM.
+It allows you to return multiple elements from a component's render method without wrapping them in an additional DOM node.
+Fragments are represented by an empty JSX tag :<> or </>